Coumadin® (Warfarin)

 Fold together gently until well blended.
 Be careful to not break up the salmon too much.

-Place the oil in a large skillet over high heat.
+When ready to serve, place the oil in a large skillet over high heat.

-Place cakes in the hot oil and cook over medium-high heat for about 5 minutes until brown.
+Place the cakes in the hot oil and cook over medium-high heat for about 5 minutes until brown.

 Nutrition Facts